osrf/gazebo_design/undo/undo.md

 ## Overview

 Users often wish to undo commands while editing their worlds in simulation.
-For example, a user moves a robot from one place to another in the world but afterwards wants to revert that command so the robot goes back to its previous position.
+For example, a user moves a model from one place to another in the world but afterwards wants to revert that command so the model goes back to its previous position.

 ![Simple case](https://bytebucket.org/osrf/gazebo_design/raw/undo/undo/simple_case.png)